Breed review: Norwegian Forest cats and kittens

 It’s important to make sure the coat is thoroughly rinsed after washing and then there is the challenge of drying the fur.

-It’s best to let the cat dry naturally in a warm environment such as in front of a fire or heater in the living room.
+It’s best to let the cat dry naturally in a warm environment.
+Ideal places are in front of a fire or heater in the living room.

 If you prefer to use a hairdryer, take care that is not too hot.